hayde0264/CS-Degree/HTML/Attributes.md

 ```

 # The title Attribute
 The **title** attribute defines extra information about an element.
-The balue of the tile attributes is displayed when you hover over an element.
+The value of the tile attributes is displayed when you hover over an element.

 ## For example:
 ```html